openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

    :alt: An example error matrix.
    :align: center

-Here’s a completed example for a project using 4 classes:
+Here's a completed example for a project using 4 classes:

 .. figure:: ../img/cookbook/area_estimation/example_error_matrix_4class.png
    :alt: Example error matrix for a 4 class project.
    :align: center

-In this example, the user’s accuracy for Forest is 94.7%; so the error of commission is 5.3%.
-The user’s accuracy for water is 90%, which means the error of commission is 10%.
+In this example, the user's accuracy for Forest is 94.7%; so the error of commission is 5.3%.
+The user's accuracy for water is 90%, which means the error of commission is 10%.
 What this means is that according to the reference data, the map creator mapped 5.3% of Forest land cover in the wrong class and 10% of water in the wrong class.
-The producer’s accuracy for Forest is 75%, meaning the error of omission is 25%.
-The producer’s accuracy for water is 90%, so the error of omission is 10%.
+The producer's accuracy for Forest is 75%, meaning the error of omission is 25%.
+The producer's accuracy for water is 90%, so the error of omission is 10%.
 This means that 25% of the forest reference samples were mapped in the wrong land cover class, while only 10% of water was mapped in the wrong class.
 Calculate the errors of omission and commission for Other and Cloud land cover classes.

 Once the error matrix is created, the area estimation becomes straightforward.
 Essentially, we use the frequency of these errors of omission and commission for each map class to calculate updated map areas based on our knowledge of how likely each class is to be classified as something else.
 We can also calculate the uncertainties for the total area of each class.